-Priority: The switch with highest priority (lowest value) will be automatically selected as the Ring Master.
-Then one of the ring ports in this switch will become Forwarding, the other become Blocking port.
-If all of the switches have the same priority, the switch with the lowest MAC address will be selected as the Ring Master.
+Device Priority: The switch with highest priority (highest value) will be automatically selected as Ring Master.
+Then one of the ring ports in this switch will become forwarding port and the other one will become blocking port.
+If all of the switches have the same priority, the switch with the biggest MAC address will be selected as Ring Master.